Using the Canon EOS 6D in movie mode

 This 30 second clip is an edit from about 12 clips I shot of her.
 We had to work fast since it was freezingly cold, especially with the wind blowing.
 We’d work out a sequence while she had her warm jacket on, and then she’d hand it over to my friend, Peter Salo, who assisted us.
 Then we’d shoot a sequence quickly, before she popped the thicker jacket on again, and tried to warm up a little bit again.

 Even with having to shoot fast, and only being able to shoot limited sequences, I am very happy with the results.
-It definitely shows what an energetic and sensational model, Anastasia Z is.
+It definitely shows how energetic and sensational our model, Anastasia Z, is.
 (If you’re a New York photographer, check her out on Model Mayhem.)

 More techie info about the video clip, and about the Canon 6D …

-I did pull down the exposure ever so slightly (via iMovie) in two of the sequences shown here.
-The light levels vary so much that you can’t truly nail the exposure every time.
+I pulled the exposure down ever so slightly (via iMovie) in two of the sequences shown here.
+The light levels in Times Square vary so much that you can’t truly nail the exposure every time.

 I don’t really get along with my Glidecam, and it’s a constant mission to adjust it.
-Therefore, quite often, I go with an easier way of getting steady shots while moving – I have the camera on a Manfrotto fluid video monopod (B&H), and then lightly rest the stem of the monopod (just below the head) between the tips of my thumb and two fingers.
+Therefore, quite often, I go with an easier way of getting steady shots while moving – I have the camera on a Manfrotto Fluid-Head Video Monopod (affiliate), and then lightly rest the stem of the monopod (just below the head) between the tips of my thumb and two fingers.
 Then the monopod dangles gently from my fingertips.
 Inertia will keep it fairly steady, even with me moving.
 It’s a quick work-around that very often gives results comparable to the Glidecam.

 I edited this clip in iMovie, with the soundtrack from Triple Scoop Music.

-Neither the Canon EOS 6D (B&H) and Canon 5D mark III (B&H) offer continuous AF while shooting video, but that’s pretty much standard.
+Neither the Canon EOS 6D (affiliate) and Canon 5D mark III (affiliate) offer continuous AF while shooting video, but that’s pretty much standard.
 Not having continuous AF while shooting video, isn’t really a negative – you would most certainly want to control your focus while shooting video.
 It is quite distracting to watch video and see the focus pop in and out during a static sequence.

 For this clip then, I wanted a fair amount of depth-of-field, and with the wide angles used, f6.3 worked fine.
 The movement masked any focus errors for the most part.
 At the beginning of the clip, by the time you realize that Anastasia is the subject of the short clip, she is already in focus.

 I prefocused on a distance where our fingertips could touch.
 We worked with the idea that that is the distance we’re going to shoot at for the most part.
 With Anastasia standing still at that distance, I’d zoom in on her eyes using LiveView.
 Once I had the camera focused, we’d move.
-It all worked out pretty well, I think!
+It all worked out pretty well for an impromptu video clip, I think!

 Canon 6D movie mode / video capabilities